 Recent COPUOS and UNOOSA Efforts

 In 2016, seven thematic priorities were endorsed by the Committee on the Peaceful Uses of Outer Space in the context of preparations for the fiftieth anniversary of the United Nations Conference on the Exploration and Use of Outer Space (UNISPACE+50), the first of which was global partnership in space exploration and innovation.
 The Committee established an action team as the mechanism to drive the topic.
 Twenty-two States and seven permanent observer organizations joined the Action Team on Exploration and Innovation, producing a report including a series of recommendations ( A/AC.105/1168).
 The Action Team Co-Chairs underscored the significance of the report, "which represented the first time the United Nations had examined, in a comprehensive way, human and robotic exploration beyond low-Earth orbit, and provided a basis for further consideration of how the United Nations system may contribute to a new era in the peaceful exploration and use of outer space".

 In 2018, on the basis of the Action Team recommendation, the Committee added "Space exploration and innovation" as an item on its agenda ( A/73/20, para.
 364).

 Also in 2019, and building on the work of the Action Team on Exploration and Innovation, the United Nations/Jordan Workshop: Global Partnership in Space Exploration and Innovation was held in Amman.
 This was the first workshop of its kind and included both capacity- building and strategic components.

 Annual Reports on National Space Activities

-The following are recent reports by States on their space activities submitted to the Scientific and Technical Subcommittee.
-Many of the reports include information on space exploration and innovation.
+The following are recent reports by States on their space activities submitted to the Scientific and Technical Subcommittee, many of which include information on space exploration and innovation.
 Such voluntary annual reporting promotes transparency and builds confidence.
-The 2019 session of the Scientific and Technical Subcommittee saw a spike in the number of States reporting on their space activities- nearly double the number of States reported as compared with the previous year.